-Carbon monoxide (CO) alarm pattern is four quick beeps with voice "Warning!
+The carbon monoxide (CO) alarm pattern is four quick beeps with voice "Warning!
 Carbon Monoxide" repeating every 5 seconds.
-The red LED blinks in time with alarm pattern.
+The red LED blinks in time with the alarm pattern.
+On DC power only, after 4 mins, the alarm pattern and voice will only occur every 60 sec.

-WARNING: CARBON MONOXIDE ALARM ACTIVATION INDICATES THE PRESENCE OF CARBON MONOXIDE (CO) AT HIGH CONCENTRATIONS WHICH CAN KILL YOU.
+WARNING: ACTUATION OF THIS DEVICE INDICATES THE PRESENCE OF CARBON MONOXIDE (CO) WHICH CAN KILL YOU.
+IF ALARM SIGNAL SOUNDS: